 Summer of 1960 Volume VI Edition 4 Issue Highlights Bernies on Baltimore Avenue was selling beach umbrellas for $7.95, beach chairs for $1.49 and surf mats for $4.95.
 Jarvis Realtor was announcing “Mallard Island Home Sites” on 15th Street and Teal Drive.
 Lots were priced $5,000 and up at this time.
 Managing Director Dr. Charles Purnell was … Continue reading

-Summer of 1970 Volume XVI Edition 5 Issue Highlights This week’s “Resorter Girl” was Nancy Arenzm who was sporting Villager Swimwear.
-Mr. and Mrs. R. Marbury Stamp invited guests to their North Winds Motel on 55th Street and the bay.
+Summer of 1970 Volume XVI Edition 6 Issue Highlights This week’s “Resorter Girl” was Diana Holmes, who was also featured in the Hess Apparel full-page ad.
+Hosts Mr. and Mrs. R. Marbury Stamp invited guests to the North Winds Motel on 55th Street and the bay.
 Guests at the Dixie Room, inside the Colonial Motel on … Continue reading